Netrikann: Production

 The film was announced by producer Vignesh Shivan on his Twitter page in September 2019.
 Principal photography took place in 2020.
 The team had completed almost eighty percent of the filming before a lockdown was announced by the government due to the COVID-19 pandemic.
-On 14 March 2020, the entire crew had celebrated the birthday of director Milind Rau before the lockdown, and pictures of this went viral on social media.
 Filming was completed in 2020.

 Music

 The film soundtrack was composed by Girishh Gopalakrishnan, while Karthik Netha wrote the lyrics.
-The song "Idhuvum Kadandhu Pogum", sung by Sid Sriram, was released in June 2021; a different rendition was performed by Bombay Jayashri.
+The song "Idhuvum Kadandhu Pogum", sung by Sid Sriram, was released in June 2021; an alternate rendition was performed by Bombay Jayashri.

 Release

-Netrikann was released by Disney+ Hotstar on 13 August 2021.
+Netrikann was released via Disney+ Hotstar on 13 August 2021.

 Reception

-The film received mixed reviews.
-Janani K of India Today wrote, "Nayanthara's crime thriller is bland and illogical".
+Janani K of India Today wrote, "Nayanthara's crime thriller is bland and illogical."
 Ancy K Sunny of The Week described the film as a "predictable thriller" and added that it tried to convey a social message.

-Baradwaj Rangan of Film Companion South wrote, "After a while, the emotional angles begin to cohere well...the arc of the closing scenes is predictable — but again, the "believable heroism" makes it interesting to sit through.
-After a long time, we get a thriller that gets it mostly right, and a heroine-oriented film that gets it mostly right."
+Baradwaj Rangan wrote for Film Companion, "After a while, the emotional angles begin to cohere well...the arc of the closing scenes is predictable — but again, the "believable heroism" makes it interesting to sit through.
+After a long time, we get a thriller that gets it mostly right, and a heroine-oriented film that gets it mostly right".

-International Business Times film critic Nirmal Narayanan praised the film and wrote, "Nayanthara's crime thriller is mind-blowing, but a little lengthy.
-Nayanthara's solo performance is enough and more to watch this movie."